vst/www.thenegation.com/_posts/2015-01-01-securing-web-applications-with-keycloak-a-convenient-alternative.md

 Here is how you can start and see yourself:

-1. Watch the [introductory videos](http://keycloak.jboss.org/docs) and take a glance to the [Keycloak documentation](http://keycloak.jboss.org/docs).
+1. Watch the [introductory videos](http://keycloak.jboss.org/docs) and take a glance at the [Keycloak documentation](http://keycloak.jboss.org/docs).
 2. Get yourself a [Wildfly](http://wildfly.org/).
 3. [Setup Keycloak](http://docs.jboss.org/keycloak/docs/1.1.0.Beta2/userguide/html/server-installation.html#WAR_distribution_installation) in your Wildfly.
 4. Play with the examples which come along with the Keycloak distribution.